LoayEgbaria/Venice-Network-Analysis/README.md

 - Title: Shows number of communities and modularity score

+### *Figure 2: Complete community structure of Venice street network with Infomap detection*

 ![venice infomap communities](OutputImages/venice_infomap_communities.png)

-*Figure 2: Complete community structure of Venice street network with Infomap detection*

-**Interpretation:**
-- Look for spatial coherence (communities as contiguous regions)
-- Identify natural barriers (canals, large streets) separating communities
-- Compare with known Venice neighborhoods (sestieri)
+- Each color represents a distinct community detected by the Infomap algorithm.
+- Nodes located in spatial proximity are frequently assigned to the same community.
+- Communities reflect structural groupings within Venice's street network.
+- Larger communities correspond to areas with higher internal connectivity.

+#### Additional Details

+- Each point represents a street intersection (graph node).
+- Lines represent navigable paths connecting these intersections.
+- Identified communities correspond to meaningful structural or functional zones.
+- Modularity = 0.814 , indicating the clarity of community separation.
+- The inset map on the right indicates the spatial position of the displayed region within the broader Venice network.

 ---

-### Visualization 2: Multi-Panel Detailed Analysis
+### Visualization 3: Multi-Panel Detailed Analysis

 Four complementary views in a single figure: